vnoelifant/tjbot-caring/README.md

 An excellent reference on how the client services interface with the Watson servier is shown in IBM's [Watson Cloud Service Deep Dive Manual](https://github.com/vnoelifant/tjbot-caring/blob/master/references/wcs_deepdive.pdf).

- **IN WORK**: System flow diagram updates and data flow description updates.
+ **IN WORK**: Other more low level system flow diagram updates and data flow description updates.
 In addition, the following Watson Cloud Service documentation should be read over to understand how to use the Watson Services.

 https://console.bluemix.net/docs/services/assistant/getting-started.html#getting-started